Skip to main content

 Lesson: Drift increases with fatigue, decreases with recovery.
 Use this to manage training load!

-Example 3: Hydration Learning
+Example 3: Hydration learning

 Athlete: Marathon training, learning hydration strategy